+MATH 60, PSY 1, PSY 18.
 Corequisites: VN 50; VN 52

-68 hours lecture Introduction to nursing fundamentals and the healthcare profession.
+Introduction to nursing fundamentals and the healthcare profession.
 Topics will include history of nursing, nursing concepts, legal and ethical issues, nursing process, basic patient needs and the nursing care required for alterations in basic needs.
 This is a web-enhanced course.
 Access to a computer with internet access is required.

-VN 52 - Clinical Lab I
+VN 52 - Clinical Lab I 7.0 units

-7.0 units Corequisite: VN 50; VN 51
+Corequisite: VN 50; VN 51